Manirajkumar1/password-generator/README.md

-password generator using React & tailwind
+password generator using React and tailwind